thirdweb-example/edition-drop/README.md

-# Customizable NFT Drop Minting Page
+# Customizable Edition Drop Minting Page

-In this example, you can create your own NFT Drop minting page just by customising the template with your branding, and plugging in your NFT Drop contract address.
+In this template, we build a page where users can claim NFTs from the [Edition Drop](https://portal.thirdweb.com/pre-built-contracts/edition-drop) contract.

 ## Tools

-- [**thirdweb NFT Drop**](https://portal.thirdweb.com/pre-built-contracts/nft-drop): to create a lazy-minted ERC721 NFT Collection that our users can claim.
+- [**Edition Drop**](https://portal.thirdweb.com/pre-built-contracts/edition-drop): Create a collection of ERC-1155 NFTs and release them to users under [claim conditions](https://portal.thirdweb.com/pre-built-contracts/edition-drop#minting--claiming-nfts).
-- [**thirdweb React SDK**](https://docs.thirdweb.com/react): to enable users to connect their wallets with the [useMetamask](https://portal.thirdweb.com/react/react.usemetamask) hook, and access hooks such as [useNFTDrop](https://portal.thirdweb.com/react/react.usenftdrop) to interact with the NFT drop contract.
+- [**React SDK**](https://docs.thirdweb.com/react): to enable users to connect their wallets with the [useMetamask](https://portal.thirdweb.com/react/react.usemetamask) hook, and access hooks such as [useNFTDrop](https://portal.thirdweb.com/react/react.usenftdrop) to interact with the NFT drop contract.
-- [**thirdweb TypeScript SDK**](https://docs.thirdweb.com/typescript): to view the claimed supply, total supply, and mint NFTs from the drop.
+- [**TypeScript SDK**](https://docs.thirdweb.com/typescript): to view the claimed supply, total supply, and mint NFTs from the drop.

 ## Using This Repo